courthub74/NBA-Oracle/WinLoss.md

 I have populated given data from the sportsAPI for my NBAOracle.
 The next challenge is to determine is the selected team by the user has won or loss their last game.
-This is a challenge because the API doesn't directly tell you if selected team has won or loss.
+This is a challenge because the API doesn't directly tell you if selected team has won or lost.

 **The API data is returned as such:**